-Creatinine Blood Test (cont.)
+Creatinine Blood Test

-What are "normal" blood creatinine levels?
+What are normal blood creatinine levels?

 Normal levels of creatinine in the blood are approximately 0.6 to 1.2 milligrams (mg) per deciliter (dL) in adult males and 0.5 to 1.1 milligrams per deciliter in adult females.
 (In the metric system, a milligram is a unit of weight equal to one-thousandth of a gram, and a deciliter is a unit of volume equal to one-tenth of a liter.)